Rbuds123/Rob_game/README.md

 # dungeons and dragons
 this is a short introduction to dungeons and dragons game it will try to show the basics of a dungeons and dragons game

+## Getting Started
+step 1 load IntelliJ and select file -> open and select the source code folder
+step 2 right click programming project -> select build module
+step 3 select chrome web under devices
+step 4 click run

+## dependancies
+pubsepc.yaml dependencies:
+  flutter:
+      sdk: flutter
+  hive: ^2.0.4
+  fluttertoast: ^8.2.4

+## help
+to update dependancies run the follow commands: flutter pub upgrade

 ## version
 ide: IntelliJ IDEA 2023.2.2 (Community Edition)